- Euphoria Tutorial

-Euphoria is a free, simple, flexible, easy to learn, and interpreted but extremely fast 32-bit high-level programming language for DOS, Windows, Linux, FreeBSD and more.
+It is a free, simple, flexible, easy to learn, and interpreted but extremely fast 32-bit high-level programming language for DOS, Windows, Linux, FreeBSD and more.

 Euphoria is being used to develop Windows GUI programs, high-speed DOS games, and Linux/FreeBSD X Windows programs.
 Euphoria can also be used for CGI (Webbased) programming.

-A remarkably simple, flexible, powerful language definition that is easy to learn and use.
+It is a simple, flexible, powerful language definition that is easy to learn and use.

-Extremely faster than conventional interpreters such as Perl and Python.
+It is extremely faster than conventional interpreters such as Perl and Python.

 Euphoria programs run under Linux, FreeBSD, 32-bit Windows, and any DOS environment.

 Underlying hardware are completely hidden which means programs are not aware of word-lengths, underlying bit-level representation of values, byte-order etc.

-Euphoria installation comes along with a full-screen source debugger, an execution profiler and a full-screen multi-file editor.
+Euphoria installation comes along with a full-screen source debugger, an execution profiler, and a full-screen multi-file editor.

-Supports run-time error-handling, subscript and type checking.
+It supports run-time error-handling, subscript, and type checking.

-Euphoria was invented in 1993, still you would not find any book written on this language.
+Euphoria was invented in 1993, and still you would not find any book written on this language.
 There is also not much documentation available for the language.